John Paul Sr. (racing driver): Investigation

+After receiving information that John was initially in Montego Bay, Jamaica, detectives tried to question him, but he disappeared.
+Shortly afterward, Paul Sr. was spotted by a passerby in the Fiji Islands who recognized him from an episode of Unsolved Mysteries.
 Detectives last received information regarding John's whereabouts in 2009, while he and his boat were in Thailand.
 He had plans to start a diving business off the Thai coast.
-Having sailed back to Europe, he allegedly sold his sailboat Diamond Girl in 2011 via a magazine classified ad in Italy.
+Having sailed back to Europe, he allegedly sold his sailboat, Diamond Girl, in 2011, via a magazine classified advertisement in Italy.
 The FBI wish to question him about Wood's disappearance, although they have no new leads.
-John Paul has since been observed in ports all around Asia and Europe.
-He was also profiled in an episode of Disappeared in 2012.
-Police want to re-interview Paul about the disappearances of his two wives because he has not been found and is still seen as a person of interest in both cases.
-He is also wanted for violating his parole.
-He has not yet returned to the United States.